farhannaza/IP-Protection/README.md

 3. go into the client directory using `cd client`

-- then type `npm run dev` to test the next.js framework :
+- then type `npm run dev` to test the next.js framework.
+- click on either Local or Network link.

 ![Ganache Verification](/assets/nextjs-testrun.png)